SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 ##

-## 14.4 Containerisation and Cloud Deployment
+## 14.4 Containerisation & Cloud Hosting

 The API is containerised using Docker and deployed to Google Cloud Run.